NAGALAND, NORTHEAST TRAVEL, PLACES, TRAVEL

 RootsandLeisure_ShilloiLake

-Tourists at Shilloi Lake | Photo courtesy – Colo Meru
+Tourists at Shilloi Lake Nagaland | Photo courtesy – Colo Meru

 RootsandLeisure_ShilloiLake

-Photo | Shilloi Lake, Nagaland.
+Photo | Shilloi Lake, Nagaland

-Not only is the place a sight to behold but it speaks of an enchanting folktale that any local will be willing to feed your ears with.
-Folk tales is an important ingredient of any travel story.
-It makes the travel experience more enriching and memorable.
 Just like the waters of the lake, the legend is bewitching and limpid.
 People believe that a spirit of a girl child resides at the bottom of the lake.
 She protects the people of the surrounding region from harm and is considered the Queen of the Lake

 RootsandLeisure_ShilloiLake